 Since there are different groups running the servers, their updates are performed on different schedules.
 If we update your DNS at 12:00 PM on a Monday, root server A may run an update at 13:00 PM, but server D might not run their update until midnight.
 If your website is connected on Server D, that means server A won’t get updated until 13:00 PM on Tuesday, since Server D wasn’t updated on Monday.
 In this way the servers check as many of their neighbors multiple times a day, but can only update if their neighbor has updated.
 This means it can take upwards of 3 days for all the nameservers to be accurate.
 It’s unfortunately a process that cannot be sped up, but there is a way to bypass the DNS propagation if you have not already changed your nameservers.
 Let’s take a look at how this can be achieved.
 We’ve created a handy image for you to review that visually explains this process below.

 This method ONLY works if you have NOT changed your nameservers during a website transfer.
 If you have already changed your nameservers it’s best if you wait for propagation to complete, as making multiple changes could delay the propagation time.
 You can check the status of a domain’s propagation by using a wonderful online tool called whatsmydns.net.
 To reduce/bypass propagation time you simply need to do the following:

-- Set the TTL (Time to Live) to value such as 300 seconds
+- Change the TTL (Time to Live) for the DNS records you would like to change to a value such as 300 seconds

 Once this process is complete, your domain should begin resolving the same content regardless of if the user’s browser is pulling the site up from your old host or the new one.